Vittor-Javidan/Training/NodeJs/Express_Projects/Advanced_Node/README.md

 IMPORTANT!!!

-   This project came from a old repository, and with him came some issues of outdated dependencies.
+   This project came from a old repository (from year 2018), and with him came some issues of outdated dependencies.
    NPM audit is not enough to fix it.

    I tried to look for pull requests to solve this, but i couldn't manage to do it.
 Even with ppl commit sugetions to fix it, some issues just keeping happening